gis4community/ihrm/README.md

  ###### Save the ZIP data in any location in your pc
  ###### Unzip data

- # 5. Adding data to project map
+ # 5. Add data in project map